 4. They could take place in the Unknown Regions

 A common theory about this new trilogy is that it will take place in the Unknown Regions.
 This is an area of the galaxy that has not been mapped and is not easy to get to.
 Lucasfilm says that Johnson’s trilogy will take place in an area of the galaxy that has not been explored.
-So fans are now theorizing (and hoping) the new films will finally reveal more about this area of the galaxy, which has never been explored.
+So fans are now theorizing (and hoping) the new films will finally reveal more about this area of the galaxy, which has rarely been explored.

-In the pre-Disney canon, the Unknown Regions are uncharted areas that you couldn’t travel to through hyperspace routes.
+In the pre-Disney canon, the Unknown Regions were uncharted areas that you couldn’t travel to through hyperspace routes.
 We find out that the planets here have their own culture separate from what we see in the main galaxy.
 They aren’t under the control of the government, but they do interact with other planets from within the Unknown Regions.

 5. The novels have been mentioning the Unknown Regions recently

 The recent Star Wars canon novels have been suggesting that we’ll see more of this area of the galaxy soon.
 The newer books are constantly mentioning the Unknown Regions and depicting it as something very mysterious that will clearly pay off at some point down the line.
-Leland Chee, a member of the Lucasfilm Story Group, recently said there are things in the novels that will not become important for years, so this could be one of those things.
+Leland Chee, a member of the Lucasfilm Story Group, has said that there are things in the novels that will not become important for years, so this could be one of those things.

 In Tarkin, Palpatine sends explorers to the Unknown Regions to see what’s out there, but none of them make it.
 Eventually, he’s able to map the Unknown Regions, with that map being located on Jakku.
 After the Emperor is killed, the remaining Imperials flee into the Unknown Regions, where they establish the First Order.
 It was in the Unknown Regions that they found the planet they ultimately used for Starkiller Base.